nextstrain/cli/doc/aws-batch.md

 build`, set the `NEXTSTRAIN_AWS_BATCH_JOB` environment variable, or set `job` in the `[aws-batch]` section of `~/.nextstrain/config`.

-Set the retry attempts to _1_ and the execution timeout to _14400_ seconds (4 hours).
+Set the execution timeout to _14400_ seconds (4 hours).
 The timeout ensures that broken, never-ending jobs will be terminated after 4 hours instead of racking up EC2 costs.
 Adjust it if necessary for your builds.

 Specify the container image `nextstrain/base:latest` and an empty command.
 (In the wizard, delete the pre-filled command, leaving the JSON result as an